arnoson/kirby-template-sugar/README.md

 </tr>
 </table>

-Well ... actually the compiled code looks like this.
-To make the debugging easier, line numbers will stay the same:
+Well... actually the compiled code looks like this.
+To make debugging easier, the line numbers will stay the same:

 <table>
 <tr>